promerma/zeoran/README.md

 ## Content
 Here the content of the repository is described.

-(1) zeoran_data/atom_sites: Contains the atomic positions of all the atoms forming a single unit cell of each zeolite.
+  1. `zeoran_data/atom_sites`: Contains the atomic positions of all the atoms forming a single unit cell of each zeolite.
 The structure of a line of this file is: atom_id atom_type x y z charge.

-(2) zeoran_data/unit_cell: Contains the basic information of the unit cell of each framework.
+  2. `zeoran_data/unit_cell`: Contains the basic information of the unit cell of each framework.

-(3) makefile: script to compile and install the program.
+  3. `Makefile`: script to compile and install the program.

-(4) functions.cpp: contains all the functions implemented to run the program, including the main function.
+  4. `zeoran.cpp`: contains all the functions implemented to run the program, including the main function.

-(5) generate.input: input file.
+  5. `generate.input`: input file.

-(6) zeoran.pdf: detailed explanation of the program.
+  6. `zeoran.pdf`: detailed explanation of the program.

-(7) global.h: contains the definition of the global variables and structures used in the program.
+  7. `global.h`: contains the definition of the global variables and structures used in the program.

-(8) headers.h: contains the headers of all the functions written in the file "functions.cpp".
+  8. `headers.h`: contains the headers of all the functions written in the file "functions.cpp".

-(9) libraries.h: contains all the libraries used.
+  9. `libraries.h`: contains all the libraries used.

-(10) log.dat: contains the current state of the program and changes and improvements that still need to be done.
+  10. `log.dat`: contains the current state of the program and changes and improvements that still need to be done.

 ## Run the program